-Dragon warrior House Review
+Dragon warrior Slot Review

 Dragon Warrior harks back to ancient China in a quest for riches.
-Popular conceptions of Chinese culture is redolent in this Novomatic video slot, and players apparently find the theme endlessly fascinating as there are a huge number of games using it.
+Popular conceptions of Chinese culture are redolent in this Novomatic video slot, and players apparently find the theme endlessly fascinating as there are a huge number of games using it.

-In keeping the with ancient China theme, there is a palace as the background with dragon statues and pagoda roofed buildings embellishing the scene behind the 5×3 reel matrix.
+In keeping the ancient China theme, there is a palace as the background with dragon statues and pagoda roofed buildings embellishing the scene behind the 5×3 reel matrix.
 In general layout, it’s not much different from Amazon Queen Slot, but much slicker.

 As with most slot machines, the goal is to get 5 matching symbols in a line across 30 paylines starting from the left.
 Aside from the base fame, special symbols can multiply a line wager by as much as 1000.

 The playing card symbols are low paying, while the three warrior symbols are high paying.
 The dragon is the wild symbol, which helps significantly in creating winning combinations.

 Players can win by matching at least three of the playing card symbols and wild card combinations, in line or stacked, or at least two matching warriors (save for the swordswoman) starting from the left.
 The Bonus card appears in the 2nd, 3rd, and 4th reels and can trigger the free spin feature if at least seven lands in a spin.

 At any point during the game (except during free spins), Dragon Warrior allows the player to choose the number of active lines and the total amount wagered per spin.

 The second figure is an archer, which only has to appear in the first two reels from the left to pay out 32 coins, while five on a line results in a 360-coin payout.
-The third figure is a man with a sword, which only has to appear in the first two reels from the left to pay out 48 coins, while five on a line results in a 400-coin payout.
+A third figure is a man with a sword, which only has to appear in the first two reels from the left to pay out 48 coins, while five on a line results in a 400-coin payout.

 When it lands on at least seven spots, it doubles the total wager of that spin.
 Seven, eight, or nine bonus cards will also award the player 7, 16, or 32 free spins, respectively, activating the free spin feature.

-The player can press it and try to double the winnings by guessing the correct colour (red or black) of a flashing playing card.
+The player can press it and try to double the winnings by guessing the correct color (red or black) of a flashing playing card.
 Guessing right gives the player the option to go double again or go home.
 Guessing wrong means the player loses all winnings in that round.

 Dragon Warrior has a final feature that might not go down too well with many enthusiasts.
 It has a Reality Check timer, where the game will interrupt play after a specified time to provide the player about the time spent on the game, total wagers, and total winnings.

 Dragon Warrior has an attractive design and dynamic gameplay, slightly less impactful on smaller devices.
 It is a good choice for players that like the Asian themes and relative predictability in their slot games.

-Overall, there is nothing special about Dragon Warrior as video slots go despite the nice design and soundtrack.
+Overall, there is nothing special about Dragon Warrior slot as video slots go despite the nice design and soundtrack.
 It’s a fun game that has extra features that make it a bit more interesting than most, but not enough to make a beeline for it.